 Violence and transphobia

 80% of all killings of transgender people took place in Latin America.
-It is estimated that around 1,200 transgender people have been murdered here.
+It is estimated that around 1,200 transgender people have been murdered in the region.
 It is likely that this figure is vastly underreported.
-In one local transgender community based organisation in Honduras, Colectivo Unidad Color Rosa, six out of seven members have been murdered.57
+In one local transgender community-based organisation in Honduras, Colectivo Unidad Color Rosa, six out of seven members have been murdered.57

-Many people will feel unable to approach law enforcement about the issue.
+Many people feel unable to approach law enforcement about the issue.
 Between 2005 and 2012 in Colombia, 60 transgender women were murdered, and not one person was imprisoned as a result.58

 The way forward